sammcowen/stunning-train/README.md

   ## Usage 👩🏽‍💻
   Instructions for use:

- User can checkout my portfolio at the live deployed site :
+  User can checkout my portfolio at the live deployed site : [Click Here](https://sammcowen.github.io/stunning-train/) my work can be found by clickin 'My Work' in the navigation links.
+Users can click the images of my work and be taken tot he live sites of them.
+  My contact information can be found in the 'Contact Me' section on the portfolio. 📱

   ## Contributions 🖋️
   If you would like to contribute to this project, please follow these guidelines: